Moors Valley Country Park

 Moors Valley Country Park has miles of forest tracks to explore, as well as a lakeside walk.
 If you are coming with children, then their eyes are going to be firmly set on the play trail.

-• The play trail begins by the totem pole in front of the Go-Ape kiosk.
+The play trail begins by the totem pole in front of the Go-Ape kiosk.
 Head under the wooden archway to begin.
-The whole trail is very clearly sign-posted with blue wooden posts and you can view the map here.
+The whole trail is very clearly sign-posted with blue wooden posts and there are maps available at the park.

-• There are nine play structures along the trail and they really are incredible.
+There are nine play structures along the trail and they really are incredible.
 Beautifully crafted from timber, each one is imaginatively designed around a theme such as an ants nest, a snake pit, a hawk or a crocodile swamp.
 Children will want to spend time at each one and there are always a number of benches for waiting grown ups to take the weight off their feet.
+Please note that in 2025/2026 a series of updates are taking place to refurbish and replace some of the older play structures and some areas may be closed during your visit.

 Other highlights of a visit to the country park include: